 Under the CDM 2007 rules, certain construction work needs to be notified to the Health and Safety Executive (HSE).
 This includes construction projects that are expected to last more than 30 working days, or involve more than 500 person work days.

-For further information on the notification process, visit: Construction (Design and Management) Regulations 2015 - How to notify a project
+For more on the notification process, visit: Construction (Design and Management) Regulations 2015 - How to notify a project .

 Health and safety at work

 If you run a business in Calderdale, representatives of Calderdale Environmental Health or the HSE will be the enforcing authority for health and safety matters in your business when operational.
 You need to be aware of the requirements of CDM 2007, especially how the construction and design of the finished project will affect the health and safety of the users of the premises (including your staff, visitors and customers).